HookturnDigital/acf-custom-database-tables-docs/README.md

 ## Main features of the plugin

 - Easily create custom database tables with our simple UI.
-- Data storage in core meta tables can be deactivated entirely.
+- Data storage in core metatables can be deactivated entirely.
 - Relational fields can form their own tables.
 - Map ACF fields to columns in custom database tables.
 - It is also possible (currently through the use of filters) to bypass saving of data to core meta tables which can drastically reduce the size of those tables.